bgruening/docker-galaxy-exome-seq/README.md

-Galaxy Image for EXOM sequencing
+Galaxy Image for exome sequencing
 ================================

 Allele-specific mapping tools and workflows